- Housing

 Guinea pigs need lots of space on one level to zoom around and popcorn.
-We have recently increased our minimum housing size requirement for a pair of pigs to 20 square feet (2m square) on one level.
+Our minimum housing size requirement for a pair of pigs to 20 square feet (2m square) on one level.

 C&C Cages

 One of the most cost effective ways to provide an ample amount of space for your pigs is by building a C&C cage.
-4 grids by 4 grids (or 8 grids x 2 grids) would meet our minimum requirement of 20 sq ft for 2 pigs.
+5 grids x 3 grids would meet our minimum requirement of 20 sq ft for 2 pigs.

 The sides are made out of storage cube grids clipped together, and the base is made from correx/corrugated plastic used for making signs.
 The base can then be lined with a safe substrate, or a fabric such as fleece over towels which are washed as needed and re-used, cutting down on waste.